aido/WalletWatcher/android/README.md

 ## Features

-**FCM Notifications:** Stay informed about your cryptocurrency wallet activity with real-time push notifications.
+* **FCM Notifications:** Stay informed about your cryptocurrency wallet activity with real-time push notifications.
 Get alerts for changes in the balance of a cold wallet, or other significant events.
 * **FCM Token Display:** When the device is rebooted after the app is installed, the app receives an FCM token.
 This token is then displayed as a notification.
-* **Secure FCM Token Storage:** Your Firebase Cloud Messaging (FCM) tokens are stored securely on your device using Android's SharedPreferences, ensuring that your notification preferences are protected
+* **Secure FCM Token Storage:** Your Firebase Cloud Messaging (FCM) tokens are stored securely in Cloud Firestore, ensuring that your notification preferences are protected.
-* **FCM Token Viewing via ADB:** The stored FCM token can be viewed using Android Debug Bridge (ADB).
 * **Companion Application Integration:** The FCM token is used in the configuration of the Python companion application running on a Bitcoin Core node, enabling push notifications from the node to this Android app.
 See the [Python README](../python/README.md) for detailed instructions.

 ## Technologies Used

 * **Kotlin:** The app is built using Kotlin, a modern, concise, and safe programming language that is fully supported by Google for Android development.
 * **Android SDK:** The foundation of the app is the Android Software Development Kit, providing the necessary tools and libraries for building native Android applications.
 * **Firebase Cloud Messaging (FCM):** We use Firebase Cloud Messaging to receive and handle notifications.
-* **FCM Token Persistence:** The received FCM token is stored securely using Android's SharedPreferences, allowing it to persist across app sessions and device reboots.
+* **Cloud Firestore:** The received FCM token is stored securely in Cloud Firestore, allowing it to persist across app sessions and device reboots.
 * **Gradle:** Gradle is the build system used to manage dependencies, compile the code, and package the app for distribution.

 ## Firebase Setup

-This app uses Firebase Cloud Messaging (FCM) to receive FCM tokens.
-Here's how to set up a Firebase project and enable FCM:
+This app uses Firebase Cloud Messaging (FCM) and Cloud Firestore.
+Here's how to set up a Firebase project and enable FCM and Firestore:

 1.  **Create a Firebase Project:**
     * Go to the [Firebase console](https://console.firebase.google.com/).